 This award, new for 2019, recognises a particular education team for delivering fantastic sessions for schools.

-The accolade will reward a team of people big or small, whose collective inspiration has led to fantastic provision and great support, as well as excellent outcomes for school groups.
+The aim of the accolade is to reward a team of people big or small, whose collective inspiration has led to fantastic provision and great support, as well as excellent outcomes for school groups.

-Nominations have been made by teachers, governors, parents and pupils as well as from staff at school travel providers.
+Nominations were made by teachers, governors, parents and pupils as well as from staff at school travel providers.

-Here are the six finalists, selected based on nominations and information provided:
+Here are the five other finalists, selected based on nominations and information provided:

 Drusillas Park’s Education Team: